A new museum room for Pavese’s unpublished material

 Oreste Molina, technical director at Einaudi publishing house, a close collaborator and a great friend of Cesare Pavese, was in possession of a series of books belonged to Cesare Pavese that his family chose to donate to Fondazione Cesare Pavese.

-It is a collection of texts of American and English literature on which Pavese worked tirelessly: their pages are filled with unpublished notes, underlinings, comments that allow to retrace his translation efforts.
-Iuri Moscardi, PhD Candidate in Comparative Literature at the Graduate Center of the City University of New York and curator of Dialogues with Pavese, our themed column on Pavese contemporary critique, is currently investigating this collection.
-His research will result in an academic paper to be published in the USA, whose preliminary findings were presented during the 2022 Pavese Prize.
+It is a collection of texts of American and British literature on which Pavese worked tirelessly: their pages are filled with unpublished notes, underlinings, comments that allow to retrace his translation efforts.
+Iuri Moscardi, PhD Candidate in Comparative Literature at the Graduate Center of the City University of New York and curator of Dialogues with Pavese, our themed column on Pavese contemporary critique, investigated this collection for us.
+His research resulted in an academic paper published in the USA, whose preliminary findings were presented during the 2022 Pavese Prize.
+The paper was officially presented on 27 September in New York during the closing event of the Pavese Festival at Casa Italiana Zerilli-Marimò and appeared in the September 2023 issue of Italica.

 The Vaudagna collection